 What is it that stands on two legs, likes to dress funny and wiggle its half naked body in a celebration that takes place in one of the coldest months of the year?
 A Portuguese during Carnaval, of course!
 Like I always say: you don’t have to be crazy to live here, but it sure helps!

 Carnival, Mardi Gras, Fat Tuesday, whatever it is you call it in your corner of the world, if you do celebrate it it’s probably loud, fun and a bit chaotic.
 Portugal is no exception and if over the next few days you go to any town or city you’ll see children and adults dressing up, dancing on the streets and going on parades.
 Some places celebrate the date more than others and for a lot of people it’s an excuse as good as any other to take a day off and have a long weekend (Fat Tuesday is, usually, considered a holiday).

 What can you expect?
 Well, most schools will organize parades with kids dressed up.
 In places that take Carnival very seriously, like Torres Vedras, schools come up with very organised parades, like this one on the photos bellow (thanks to my friend Katalin who snaped the pics).

-Some kids dressed up as “pêra rocha” (a famous local kind of pear), there was a bunch of tiny Amálias and Fado guitar players, there were even soldiers from the time of the April 25th 1974 revolution and girls dressed up as carnations, the flower that became the symbol of the revolution.
+Some kids dressed up as pêra rocha (a famous Portuguese type of pear), there was a bunch of tiny Amálias and Fado guitar players, there were even soldiers from the time of the April 25th 1974 revolution and girls dressed up as carnations, the flower that became the symbol of the revolution.